haan123/sfra-module-loader/README.md

 ...
 ```

-Loader will scan the cartriges from top most (left to right) cartridge in cartridge path
+Loader will scan all cartriges in project repositoty from top most (or left to right) cartridge in cartridge path

 ### `cache`

 Type: `Boolean`
 Default: `true`

-If `true`, loader will scan and store cartridge directories on first run
+If `true`, loader will scan and store cartridge location on first run and use them for next run

 ```js
 // webpack.config.js